cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 - For threshold based cryptography, this setting will have the threshold cryptography use the original epoch weights, while consensus has an update that lets it more rapidly benefit from additional security.
 If the threshold based cryptography blocks liveness of the chain, then we have effectively raised the liveness threshold of the remaining validators for the rest of the epoch.
 (Alternatively, jailed nodes could still contribute shares) This plan will fail in the extreme case that more than 1/3rd of the validators have been jailed within a single epoch.
 For such an extreme scenario, the chain already have its own custom incident response plan, and defining how to handle the threshold cryptography should be a part of that.
 - For light client efficiency, there can be a bit included in the header indicating an intra-epoch slash (ala https://github.com/tendermint/spec/issues/199).
 - For fairness of deterministic leader election, applying a slash or jailing within an epoch would break the guarantee we were seeking to provide.
 This then re-introduces a new (but significantly simpler) problem for trying to provide fairness guarantees.
 Namely, that validators can adversarially elect to remove themself from the set of proposers.
 From a security perspective, this could potentially be handled by two different mechanisms (or prove to still be too difficult to achieve).
 One is making a security statement acknowledging the ability for an adversary to force an ahead-of-time fixed threshold of users to drop out of the proposer set within an epoch.
 The second method would be to  parameterize such that the cost of a slash within the epoch far outweights benefits due to being a proposer.
 However, this latter criterion is quite dubious, since being a proposer can have many advantageous side-effects in chains with complex state machines.
 (Namely, DeFi games such as Fomo3D)
-- For staking derivative design, this will not cause problems with the suggested design there, nor does it increase the stateful of staking.
-(As whether a slash has occured is fully queryable given the validator address)
+- For staking derivative design, there is no issue introduced.
+This does not increase the state size of staking records, since whether a slash has occured is fully queryable given the validator address.

 ### Token lockup